How to Cook Farro the easy way! Mix, bake, and let the oven do the work. Farro’s nutty flavor makes it a delicious addition to any dish.

 Recipe Notes

-Note 3: Boil extra water to ensure you have 4 cups after evaporation.
-This precise amount is crucial for the recipe.
+Note 3: Boil extra water to ensure 4 cups remain after evaporation.
+Accurate water measurement is crucial for perfect farro.

 More Recipes You'll Love